vlayer-xyz/vlayer/book/src/advanced/dev-and-production.md

 # Environments: Devnet & Testnet

 The vlayer network consists of several types of nodes: provers, indexers, notaries, and proxies.
-These nodes are critical for executing vlayer smart contract features, including [Time Travel](/features/time-travel.html), [Teleport](/features/teleport.html), [Rmail](/features/email.html) and [Web](/features/web.html).
+These nodes are critical for executing vlayer smart contract features, including Time Travel, Teleport, and proofs for Email and Web.

 Currently, there are two environments supported:
 - **testnet** - public environment supporting multiple L1 and L2 testnets